-- Payday loans and cash leasing services that can charge interest at an annual percentage rate of up to 390%. - Instant check cashing services which include high fees for cashing checks. - Rent to own TVs, appliances, furniture, etc, again with high and often poorlydisclosed interest rates. - Car title loans which combine the services of loan sharks with a pawn shop for automobiles. - Predatory and sub-prime home loans, high interest home equity loans, and mortgages with balloon payments. - Industrial loan and thrift companies - Tax preparation agencies that charge high rates for loans on anticipated tax refunds. - Banks and lenders that sell loans borrowers do not need.
+- Payday loans and cash leasing services that can charge interest at an annual percentage rate (APR) of up to 390% or 400%.. - Repeated refinancing the loans incurs more fees. - Instant check cashing services which include high fees for cashing checks. - Use of payday lenders or check cashing services instead of banks or credit unions. - Rent to own TVs, appliances, furniture, etc, with high and often poorly disclosed interest rates. - Car title loans that combine the services of loan sharks with a pawnshop for automobiles. - Predatory and sub-prime home loans, high interest home equity loans, and mortgages with balloon payments. - Industrial loan and thrift companies - Tax preparation agencies that charge high rates for loans on anticipated tax refunds. - Banks and lenders that sell loans borrowers do not need.

-One of the most egregious-and fastest growing-examples of predatory lending, the payday loan industry, emerged from rural Tennessee in 1993.
+One of the most egregious-and fastest growing-examples of predatory lending is the payday loan industry.
+An estimated 12 million Americans use these lenders annually, The payday industry emerged from rural Tennessee in 1993.
 That year there were 200 sites; now there are over 22,000 nationwide.
-105 million households used payday lenders in 2003.
+In some states, payday lenders outnumber Starbuck's coffee shops.

-The payday loan industry has persuaded 37 states to legalize its practices.
-Their political action committees make campaign contributions to state legislators in an effort to gain access and influence their votes.
-Hired lobbyists work to get favorable legislation passed.
-Even respectable U.S. banks such as Wells Fargo and JP Morgan Chase help fund the payday loan industry by extending their credit lines.
+The payday loan industry has persuaded 32 states to legalize its practices.
+Their political action committees (PACs) make campaign contributions to state legislators in an effort to gain access and influence their votes.
+Hired lobbyists worked to get favorable legislation passed.
+In 2011, predatory lenders spent \$5 million on lobbying, up from \$1 million spent in 2005, according to Citizens for Responsibility and Ethics in Washington..

+Even respectable U.S. banks such as Bank of America, JP Morgan Chase, U.S. Bank, and Wells Fargo help fund the payday loan industry by extending them credit lines, according to National People's Action and Public Accountability Initiative.